ros2hp/grmgr/README.md

 	. . .
 ```

 The repercussions of a potentially unlimited **_dop_** should be pretty obvious.
 It has the potential to place a strain on the server resources like CPU or memory when the **_dop_** is very high.
 At any point it may also  exceed the number of database connections if a database request is performed in the operation.
-The variable and unpredictable and potentially hostile consumption of system and database resources therefore makes for an anti-social application that cannot safely coexist with other applications.
+The variable and unpredictable and potentially hostile consumption of system and database resources therefore makes it an anti-social application that cannot safely coexist with other applications.

-To introduce some control over the **_dop_** (aka throttling) of the **_parallelTask_** is fortunately quite easy.
-Simply add a "counter" and create a  **_channel_** so **_parallelTask_** can pass back a "finished" message.
+To introduce some control over the **_dop_** of the **_parallelTask_** is fortunately quite easy.
+A common expression for this capability is **_throttling_**.
+To throttle this component is a matter of adding a "counter" and a  **_channel_**.
+The channel is used to send a "finished" message from **_parallelTask_**.

 ```
 	. . .